-During fiscal 2022 and continuing into fiscal 2023, our Foodservice and Refrigerated Retail segments were impacted by outbreaks of avian influenza ("AI").
-As a result of AI, we have incurred, and anticipate will continue to incur, increased costs related to production inefficiencies, egg supply constraints and higher market-based egg prices due to the decreased availability of eggs on the open market.
-We have mitigated, and plan to continue to mitigate, these increased costs through the management of volume needs with customers and pricing actions to cover the higher cost structure.
-Through these actions, we anticipate we will continue to mitigate the impact of AI on the profitability of our egg business.
-However, these actions may not be effective if there are further AI outbreaks, and the impact of such further outbreaks could be material to our egg business.
+During fiscal 2022 and continuing into early fiscal 2023, our Foodservice and Refrigerated Retail segments were impacted by outbreaks of avian influenza.
+As a result of avian influenza, we incurred increased costs related to production inefficiencies, egg supply constraints and higher market-based egg prices due to the decreased availability of eggs on the open market.
+We mitigated these increased costs through the management of volume needs with customers and pricing actions to cover the higher cost structure.